W. G. Grace: "The Doctor"

 Following the 1878 season, Grace was assigned to Westminster Hospital Medical School for the final practical of his medical qualification, so the family moved back to London and lived at Acton.
 The upheaval was worthwhile because, in November 1879, Grace finally received his diploma from the University of Edinburgh, having qualified as a Licentiate of the Royal College of Physicians (LRCP) and became a Member of the Royal College of Surgeons (MRCS).

 After qualifying, he worked in his own practice at Thrissle Lodge, 61 Stapleton Road in Easton, a largely poor district of Bristol, employing two locums during the cricket season.
 He was the local Public Vaccinator and had additional duties as the Medical Officer to the Barton Regis Union, which involved tending patients in the workhouse.
 There are many testimonies from his patients that he was a good doctor, for example: "Poor families knew that they did not need to worry about calling him in, as the bills would never arrive".
 The family lived at four different addresses close to the practice over the next twenty years, during which their fourth and last child Charles Butler was born.

-With his commitments at Westminster Hospital, Grace missed a large part of the 1879 season and, for the first time since 1869, he did not complete 1,000 runs, though he did take 105 wickets.
+With his commitments at Westminster Hospital, Grace missed a large part of the 1879 season and, for the first time since 1869, did not complete 1,000 runs, though he did take 105 wickets.
 Having qualified, his new practice took priority for the next five years, with the result that his cricket sometimes had to be set aside.
 For example, he made only thirteen first-class appearances in 1881.
-He had other troubles including a serious bout of mumps in 1882.
+He had other troubles, including a serious bout of mumps in 1882.
 He never topped the seasonal batting averages in the 1880s, and he did not complete 1,000 runs in any of the 1879 to 1882 seasons.

 Gloucestershire County Cricket Club in 1880 shortly before Fred Grace's untimely death.
 WG is seated front left centre.
 Fred (hooped cap) is third left in rear group.
 Billy Midwinter is fourth left in rear (directly behind WG).
 E. M. Grace (bearded) is sixth left in rear.